 We offer flexible study routes including part-time courses and evening classes, which could be ideal if you are looking to change your career or if you are returning to education.

-Set in 330 hectares of Cheshire countryside, our campus is the ideal facility for the study of countryside management and conservation
+Set in 330 hectares of Cheshire countryside, our campus is the ideal facility for the study of Environment and Conservation Sciences.

 The UK provides a diverse range of natural habitats and wildlife species, many of which are at risk from the effects of climate change and the impact of environmental issues.
 Our courses prepare you for work in this vital industry, to give you the skills needed to protect our environment before it’s too late.

 You will undertake a relevant industry placement* as part of your work-based learning module.
 You can gain experience through our close links with local authorities, businesses and organisations such as the Forestry Commission, Groundworks Trust, Tatton Park and Lyme Park.
 The industry contacts you build during your placement could lead to employment or volunteering opportunities.